HalaBadr/Computer_Graphic/Client_To_Server_Connection/README.md

-In This program , I simulate the connection between the client and server to request and receve a data.
+In This program , I simulate the connection between the client and server to request and recieve a data.

 first: client send request to server,